psripathy/LEARNING/InterviewTips.md

 - Also look if resources are being released properly.
 Look for opportunities to cache information.
 - Another important thing I look for is unit test/code coverage.

+**Java 8 Vs Java 11**
+Starting Java 11 free Oracle JDK was stopped.
+Arrays class was introduced.
+HttpClient was introduced.
+Not sure if some changes to collections were introduced.
+I believe you don;t have to run javac to compile java program.
+Just directly call java Class.java.

 **System Design**

 - Talk about how enabled federation for proxy servlet/created Saml util for SSO